unoplatform/uno/doc/articles/native-views.md

  - check the documentation and ensure you're configuring the native control correctly.
  - try setting a fixed `Width` and `Height` on the outer Xaml container.
  - try setting the dimensions of the native view via code-behind.

+## Adding JavaScript views in WebAssembly

+On WebAssembly, integrating native JavaScript views is done differently.
+[Read this guide](interop/wasm-javascript-1.md) to learn how.